Cypress Semiconductor: Founding and early years

 It was founded by T. J. Rodgers and others (Fritz Beyerlein, Fred Jenne, Steven H. Kaplan, R. Michael Starnes and Lowell Turriff) from Advanced Micro Devices.
-It was formed in 1982 with backing by Sevin Rosen and went public in 1986.
+It was formed in 1982 with backing by Sevin Rosen, Kleiner Perkins Caufield & Byers, Mayfield Fund and Sequoia Capital.
+The initial Venture Capital investment was $7.5 million.
+Cypress went public on the NASDAQ in 1986.
 The company initially focused on the design and development of high speed CMOS SRAMs, EEPROMs, PAL devices, and TTL devices.
 Two years after going public the company switched from the NASDAQ to the New York Stock Exchange.
 In October 2009, the company announced it would switch its listing to the NASDAQ on November 12, 2009.

 The AgigA Tech, Inc. subsidiary sells non-volatile random-access memory (RAM).
 It was acquired during the Simtek purchase in August 2008, and marks the second time that Cypress acquired a start-up venture from founder, Ron Sartore, who also co-founded Anchor Chips.
 The division was sold to the Unigen Corporation in May 2021.

 In November 2011, Cypress also backed a packaging firm called Deca Technologies, Inc.